Improving an active information lifecycle management program is similar to trying to fix a plane while flying it.

 According to Access’ internal client data, only a mere 5% of records in off-site storage have the disposition date field filled in.
 The vast majority (80%) don’t have the field populated at all.

 The fix for this?
 Simply making the expiration date either a required field or something that is automatically applied.
 An automated retention schedule software can populate the information based on the laws and regulations that apply to that record.

 Having comprehensive, legally defensible record retention schedules is only one part of the puzzle.
 The renowned father of modern business management Peter Drucker famously said, “what gets measured gets managed.”
-We’d like to offer a corollary that says “only processes that have been documented can be improved upon”.
+We’d like to offer a corollary that says “only retention of records processes that have been documented can be improved upon”.

 You can’t improve when you don’t have all the data to make a full picture, and this brings us to our next point.